 COMMENT

-Rule 6.7(a).
-The American Bar Association Guidelines for the Appointment and Performance of Defense Counsel in Death Penalty Cases (2003) is a compendium of effective capital defense representation practices.
+Rule 6.8(a).
+The American Bar Association Guidelines for the Appointment and Performance of Defense Counsel in Death Penalty Cases (2003) and the 2008 Supplementary Guidelines for the Mitigation Function of Defense Teams in Death Penalty Cases constitute a compendium of effective capital defense representation practices.
 Counsel should be guided by those practices in exercising independent professional judgment.
 The guidelines do not, however, impose independent requirements on courts.
 If, for example, the guidelines recommend resources or services from a court, counsel must show a need for that resource or service based on the facts of the particular case.
 A deviation from the guidelines is not per se ineffective assistance of counsel.
 The standard for evaluating counsel’s performance continues to be that set forth in Strickland v.
 Washington, 466 U.S. 668 (1984).

 Rule 7.
 Release